markmoxon/elite-source-code-library/versions/disc/README.md

 This repository contains source code for the disc version of Elite on the BBC Micro, with every single line documented and (for the most part) explained.

 You can build the fully functioning game from this source.
-[Two releases](#building-different-releases-of-the-disc-version-of-elite) are currently supported: the version from Ian Bell's site, and the version from the Stairway to Hell archive.
+[Two releases](#building-different-releases-of-the-disc-version-of-elite) are currently supported: the version from Ian Bell's personal website, and the version from the Stairway to Hell archive.

 It is a companion to the [bbcelite.com website](https://www.bbcelite.com), which contains all the code from this repository, but laid out in a much more human-friendly fashion.
 The links at the top of this page will take you to repositories for the other versions of Elite that are covered by this project.